ash-project/spark/README.md

 - Autocomplete and in-line documentation: An elixir_sense plugin that "Just Works" for any DSL implemented with Spark.
 - Tools to generate documentation for your DSL automatically.
 - Tools to create rich library documentation.
 [AshHq](https://ash-hq.com)'s documentation is all derived from `Spark.DocIndex`.
+- A mix task to add every part of the DSL to the `locals_without_parens` of your library automatically.

 ## Dependency